Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

-### Important precision about the asset licence, please read it if you want to make a commercial game with this asset !!
+### Important precision about the asset licence, please read it if you want/plan to make a commercial game with this asset !!

 # Godot Simple FPS Weapon System Asset